 How Do You Identify Different Spiders?

 When a spider comes into your home, you should identify the species so you know how to respond.
-Here are the most common species of spider that you have to worry about in the Salt Lake Valley, UT area.
+Here are the most common species of spider that you have to worry about in the Salt Lake City, Utah area.

 Black widows are among the most dangerous spiders.
 Luckily, their solid black body and telltale red hourglass spot make it easy to identify.
 They prefer coverings like woodpiles or stones, so you’ll most likely see them hidden in cluttered areas or in the garage.

 Funnel spiders, also known as hobo spiders, are the most common spiders in Utah.
 While traditionally thought to be venomous, these spiders don’t contain venom dangerous to humans.
 However, their bites are painful.

 If you’ve ever had a spider jump at you, it’s probably a wolf spider.
 These spiders can grow to be quite large and hide in borrows.
 They don’t use webs, but instead they jump on their prey.
 They are mostly found around the home or in lower levels.

 Orb-weaver spiders mostly show up in the fall and spin large, circular webs.
 Their relatively short legs and large abdomen make these harmless spiders seem more circular in appearance.

 As the name implies, these spiders stay in the nooks and crannies of the ground.
 They are also not dangerous and are usually found around the yard.

 You can do many things to prevent spiders from becoming threats in your home or office.
 Be sure to clean frequently and organize your belongings so spiders don’t find places to hide.
 Seal any cracks in your windows and doors to prevent spiders from entering the building.